-If you are overseas temporarily, you can continue support when you return to the UK either online or in person if you live in our service area.
+If you live in the Greater Glasgow and Clyde Rape Crisis area (Glasgow, Renfrewshire, East Renfrewshire, East Dunbartonshire, West Dunbartonshire or Inverclyde) you can continue support when you return to the UK either online or in person.
 Your support worker will be able to advise on how to do this.

-It’s important to note that we cannot give you any kind of legal advice, information about the legal system outside the UK or any legal representation.
+It’s important to note that we cannot give you any kind of advocacy, legal advice, information about the legal system outside the UK, or any legal representation.
 The British Embassy, High Commission or British Consulate will be able to provide basic local information and provide you with a list of local lawyers.
-And we do not have any funds available to provide any kind of financial assistance.
+Please also note that we do not have any funds available to provide any kind of financial assistance.

 1. Skype: Skype offers free calls worldwide between Skype accounts.
 Survivors can call us on the SkypeTM app by searching for Glasgow Clyde Rape Crisis during the above helpline opening times.
 Support via Skype can be by message, voice only call or video call.
 The survivor can decide which method of communication they feel most comfortable with.
 For a video call they can sign into their Skype account, search our Skype name then click the video icon and it will put them through to us.
 Skype requires an internet connection it’s worthwhile checking with the internet provider when using a mobile phone as roaming charges may apply when travelling abroad.